Special effects of Terminator 2: Judgment Day: John's foster parents

-Once removed, Berkley would fall to the ground, a position he had to remain in for up to five hours until nearly 4AM to maintain continuity in the following shots.
+Once slain, Berkley would fall to the ground, a position he had to remain in for up to five hours until nearly 4 AM to maintain continuity in the following shots.
 Berkley remarked that he struggled to walk for a few days afterward, but Cameron rewarded him with a bottle of Cristal.
-John's foster father Todd, portrayed by Xander Berkley, had to practice sword swallowing techniques with a dulled blade for two weeks beforehand, and a cast was made of his head to develop a retractable blade attached to the unseen side of his face that would quickly snap to the side, appearing to be sliding into the back of his head.
+Berkley had to practice sword swallowing techniques with a dulled blade for two weeks beforehand, and a cast was made of his head to develop a retractable blade attached to the unseen side of his face that would quickly snap to the side, appearing to be sliding into the back of his head.
 The blade tip attached to the side of Berkley's head clipped over his ear and a shoulder harness.
 A track bent around the off-camera side of his head on which the blade tip rode.
 Berkley had to lean back at an uncomfortable angle to appear as if his head had been forcibly thrust back.
 When the spike in his mouth was pulled back, the rig was retracted, traveling at a 45-degree angle and appearing to be retracted into the back of his head.

-She rehearsed the scene with Patrick to better imitate his physicality.
-After this, the T-1000/Janelle transitions into the Number Two version before reassuming Patrick's appearance.
-The effect was one of the most complex transitions they had to do moving from live-action Janelle to Oscar Robert, Soft Robert, Detailed Robert, Live Action Robert.
+Goldstein rehearsed the scene with Patrick to better imitate his physicality.
+After this, the T-1000/Janelle transitions into the Number Two version of the T-1000 before reassuming Patrick's appearance.
+The effect was one of the most complex transitions because it involved sequentially morphing between multiple actors and CGI models.